mwort/modelmanager/README.md

 Contributing
 ------------
-Ideas and feature requests are collected in IDEAS.md.
+Bug reports, ideas and feature requests welcome on Github.

 ## Testing
 Run test in tests/ like this: